NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Snow Oni.md

     desc: "  Oni are curiously afraid of beans, especially as the seasons begin to change.
 If a creature Interacts to throw a handful of beans at the oni, the oni becomes [[Conditions/Frightened 1|Frightened 2]].
 While frightened this way, their weakness to spirit damage is increased by 5.
 The oni then becomes immune to bean panic for 24 hours."

   - name: "Icy Deflection"
-    desc: "`pf2:r` (fire) **Trigger** The snow oni is targeted by a ranged Strike or spell attack roll that doesn't have the fire trait\n**Effect** The snow oni creates a reflective blockade of ice, gaining a +4 circumstance bonus to AC against the triggering attack roll.
+    desc: "`pf2:r` (fire) **Trigger** The snow oni is targeted by a ranged Strike or spell attack roll that doesn't have the fire trait\n* * *\n\n**Effect** The snow oni creates a reflective blockade of ice, gaining a +4 circumstance bonus to AC against the triggering attack roll.
 If the attack misses, the snow oni redirects the attack to another creature within 20 feet of the snow oni.
 The attacker rerolls the attack roll against the new target."

   - name: "[[Bestiary Ability Glossary/Reactive Strike|Reactive Strike]]"
     desc: "`pf2:r`  "